renemarc/home-assistant-config/appdaemon/dashboards/README.md

-# HADashboard
+# AppDaemon 2.0 dashboards

 These are dashboards to be used in a wall-mounted tablet to control Home Assistant the same way you would on a computer, only in a more appropriate interface for casual and often-on display.

-Most implementations of HADashboard focus on having a car-like in-dash interface and overloading the screen with tons of sensors.
+Most implementations of AppDaemon/HADashboard focus on having a car-like in-dash interface and overloading the screen with tons of sensors.
 That leads to a poor user experience in my opinion.

 When using a large-enough format tablet, I prefer intuitive interfaces like the ones you are familiar with on fixed-width websites.
 Intuitive navigation, just enough data to feel at ease without being overwhelmed.
 And it must be pretty-enough to be hung on a wall ...literally!